ImranAhmed26/Ecom-frontend/README.md

 # or
 yarn dev
 ```
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ```bash
 Remember, the to use the api server along with this frontend project for full functionality: